NoFussComputing/git_configuration/README.md

-# No Fuss Computing - Git Configuration as code
+# No Fuss Computing - Ansible Role for Git Configuration as code

 <br>